istio/istio.io/content/docs/tasks/security/authz-tcp/index.md

 * Enable mutual TLS (mTLS) authentication when running the [installation steps](/docs/setup/kubernetes/quick-start/#installation-steps).

 The commands used in this task assume the Bookinfo example application is deployed in the default namespace.
-To specify a namespace other than the default namespace, use `kubectl -n [my-namespace] ...` to specify the namespace.
+To specify a namespace other than the default namespace, use option `-n` to switch to the actual namespace in each commands.

 ## Installing and configuring a TCP service